What is the Microsoft Authenticator app?

 You can use the Microsoft Authenticator app in multiple ways, including:

-Providing a prompt for a second verification method after you sign in with your username and password.
+Respond to a prompt for authentication after you sign in with your username and password.

-Providing sign-in without requiring a password, using your username and your mobile device with your fingerprint, face, or PIN.
+Sign-in without entering a password, using your username, the authenticator app, and your mobile device with your fingerprint, face, or PIN.

-The Microsoft Authenticator app works with any app that uses two-factor verification and any account that supports the time-based one-time password (TOTP) standards.
+The Microsoft Authenticator app works with any account that uses two-factor verification and supports the time-based one-time password (TOTP) standards.